Language training methodologies

 - Trainer knowledge, enthusiasm and responsibility for learning are key.

-All our courses are tailored to the needs of each learner, and our trainers will adapt their teaching methods to suit the preferred learning styles of delegates.
+All our courses are tailored to the needs of each learner, and our tutors will adapt their language training methodologies to suit the preferred learning styles of delegates.